 The oldest stone structure in Britain?

-It is possible that Dyffryn Ardudwy’s proximity to the sea connected its people to other communities who shared their tombbuilding traditions.
-They were part of a wider culture, and similar tombs have also been found in South Wales, Ireland, western France, Portugal and Spain.
+It is possible that Dyffryn Ardudwy’s proximity to the sea connected its people to other communities who shared their tomb building traditions.
+They were part of a wider culture, and similar tombs have also been found in southern Wales, Ireland, western France, Portugal and Spain.

 This wonderful tomb has been designated a Scheduled Ancient Monument and is currently being cared for by Cadw.